Frequently Asked Questions

 Q. What if I am separated or divorced?

 A. In the case of parents who are separated, divorced, or have never been married, both natural parents must file statements.
-PFS forms should be submitted to SSS as early in January as possible in order to meet the Westerly School priority deadline of January 23.
-After January 23, applications will be reviewed on a first-come, first-served basis as the Financial Aid budget allows.
+PFS forms should be submitted to SSS by the financial aid deadline.
+After the deadline, applications will be reviewed on a first-come, first-served basis as the Financial Aid budget allows.
 It is the school's policy to consider the resources of a step-parent in making an award.

 Q. Is there a minimum or maximum income a family must have in order to be